Warecario/OpenClaw-Extensions/README.md

 .cario2weak (custom)

-These only work with a OpenClaw bot.
+These only work with OpenClaw Discord Bots.

 Tell your bot to install like this: "Look through the file at this link: (file link from this repo) and put what is said in the file inside of your MEMORY.md as a plugin."